Combodo/iTop/readme.txt

 1.1 What's new?
     ---------------------------
-This version mostly consists in bug fixes for iTop 1.2, however there a few new features:
+This version mostly consists in bug fixes for iTop 1.2, however there are a few new features:

 - Better display of the impact analysis view: Allows to filter the classes of objects displayed in the graphical view.
-The view now resizes to fit your browser's window.
+The view now resizes to fit the window of your browser.

 - Query phrase book: create, test and store your OQL queries in the "Query Phrasebook" for an easy export via the "Export" menu, without the limitation of the URL length in Excel web queries !
-A new export format "spreadsheet" was aded, specifically for running as Excel web queries (dates are split between date and time)
+A new export format "spreadsheet" has been added, specifically for running as Excel web queries (dates are split between date and time)

 - Enhanced data synchronization:
   - For performing huge synchronizations with little memory (despite PHP's memory leaks), the execution of the data synchronization (in CLI mode only) can be run by chunk of x elements by specifying --max_chunk_size=x on the command line to synchro_import.php or synchro_exec.php.
 Try to set this value to 1000 to run with 128 MB of memory.
+    As of now, there is no easy mean to check wether the execution has been split or not, and to evaluate the real benefit of this feature.
+	 To do this, you will have to look into the database, in table priv_sync_log.
+The column memory_usage_peak gives you the maximum amount of memory used throughout the whole execution.
   - When an (optional) external key cannot be reconciled, log a warning on the replica. the replicas containing a warning are then processed everytime in case the ext key changes.
   - Also improved the search/display of replicas for an easier troubleshooting of the synchronization.